Aarhus-NUK-PET/autoSPM/README.md

 - Brain segmentation from CT using TotalSegmentator
 - Rigid registration from MNI space to image space using SPM12 (MATLAB)
 - Optional co-registration of additional atlases
-- Handles any image format that can be loaded with SimpleITK
+- Handles any image format that can be loaded with SimpleITK (Not thouroughly tested)

 ## Dependencies